sjoerdmulder/teamcity-docker/README.md

-teamcity-docker
+JetBrains TeamCity docker image
 ===============

+Distributed Build Management and Continuous Integration Server

+By default, each TeamCity installation runs under a Professional Server license including 3 build agents.
+This license is provided for free with any downloaded TeamCity binary and gives you full access to all product features with no time limit.
+The only restriction is a maximum of 20 build configurations.

+By pulling this image you accept the [JetBrains license agreement for TeamCity (Commercial License)] (https://www.jetbrains.com/teamcity/buy/license.html)

-This docker image can use (optionally) an external postgress database instead of the internal database of teamcity.
+This docker image can use (optionally) an external postgress database instead of the internal database of teamcity. (recommended for production usage)

 How to use this image with postgres?
 ---------------